Cousin marriage: Africa

 Cousin marriage rates from most African nations outside the Middle East are unknown.
 An estimated 35–50% of all sub-Saharan African populations either prefer or accept cousin marriages.
 In Nigeria, the most populous country of Africa, the three largest ethnic groups in order of size are the Hausa, Yoruba, and Igbo.
 The Hausa are overwhelmingly Muslim, though followers of traditional religions do exist.
 Muslim Hausas practice cousin marriage preferentially, and polygyny is allowed if the husband can support multiple wives.
 The book Baba of Karo presents one prominent portrayal of Hausa life: according to its English coauthor, it is unknown for Hausa women to be unmarried for any great length of time after around the age of 14.
 Divorce can be accomplished easily by either the male or the female, but females must then remarry.
 Even for a man, lacking a spouse is looked down upon.
 Baba of Karo's first of four marriages was to her second cousin.
 She recounts in the book that her good friend married the friend's first cross cousin.

-The Yoruba people are 50% Muslim, 40% Christian, and 10% adherent of their own indigenous religious traditions.
+50% of the Yoruba people are Muslim, 40% Christian and 10% adherent of their own indigenous religious traditions.
 A 1974 study analyzed Yoruba marriages in the town Oka Akoko, finding that among a sample of highly polygynous marriages having an average of about three wives, 51% of all pairings were consanguineous.
-These included not only cousin marriages, but also uncle-niece unions.
+These included not only cousin marriages but also uncle-niece unions.
 Reportedly, it is a custom that in such marriages at least one spouse must be a relative, and generally such spouses were the preferred or favorite wives in the marriage and gave birth to more children.
-However, this was not a general study of Yoruba, but only of highly polygynous Yoruba residing in Oka Akoko.
+However this was not a general study of Yoruba, but only of highly polygynous Yoruba residing in Oka Akoko.

 The Igbo people of southeastern Nigeria, who are predominantly Christian, strictly practice non-consanguineal marriages, where kinfolks and cousins are not allowed to marry or have intimacy.
-Consequently, men and women are forbidden to marry within their recent patrilineage and matrilineage.
+Consequently men and women are forbidden to marry within their recent patrilineage and matrilineage.
 Before the advent of Christianity through colonization, the Igbos had always frowned upon and specifically prohibited consanguineal marriages, both the parallel and cross-cousin types, which are considered incestuous and cursed.
-Arranged marriages, albeit in great decline, was also done to consciously prevent accidental consanguineal and bad marriages, such that the impending in-laws were aware of each other's family histories.
-Currently, like in the old days, before courtship commences, thorough enquiries are made by both families to not only ascertain character traits, but to also ensure their children are not related by blood.
-Traditionally, parents closely monitor whom their children relate intimately to avoid having them commit incest.
-Proactively, it is customary for parents to groom their children to know their immediate cousins and, when opportune, their distant cousins.
+Arranged marriages, albeit in great decline, were also to consciously prevent accidental consanguineal and bad marriages, such that the impending in-laws were aware of each other's family histories.
+Currently, as in the old days, before courtship commences thorough enquiries are made by both families not only to ascertain character traits but to also ensure their children are not related by blood.
+Traditionally parents closely monitor those with whom their children are intimate to avoid them committing incest.
+It is customary for parents to bring their children up to know their immediate cousins and, when opportune, their distant cousins.
 They encourage their adult children to disclose their love interests for consanguineal screening.